TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

 - *2023.09*, &nbsp;🎉🎉 Homepage has been set up.

 # 📝 Publications and Projects
-- *2021.9-2021.12* **EDCV Project**, Creating an mobile APP that designed to use computer vision technics in order to optimize the waiting time in the school canteen.
+- *2021.9-2021.12* **EDCV Project**, Creating a mobile APP that designed to use computer vision technics in order to optimize the waiting time in the school canteen.

 # 🎖 Honors and Awards
 - *2022* First Prize, Asia and Pacific Mathematical Contest in Modeling(APMCM)